-12. Where a decision made by the Leader, individual Portfolio Holder or the Executive, or a key decision taken by an officer, is considered by the Monitoring Officer and the Chief Executive to be urgent, it can take effect immediately the summary of the decision is published.
-If the decision is subsequently called - in, the Scrutiny Committee may still review the decision although the outcome will be not affected.
+- 12. Where a decision made by the Leader, individual Portfolio Holder, the Executive or a committee of the Executive, or a key decision taken by an officer, is considered by the Monitoring Officer and the Chief Executive to be urgent, it can take effect immediately the summary of the decision is published.
+If the decision is subsequently called in, the Scrutiny Committee may still review the decision although the outcome will be not affected. - 13.
+The Executive agenda report will have contained an indication of whether the Monitoring Officer and the Chief Executive consider that the decision will need to be made immediately.